Factbox - Latest on the worldwide spread of the coronavirus

 * Japan cut its economic view for the first time in four months as a surge in cases disrupted manufacturers' global supply chains and dampened consumer confidence.

-* Foreign investors are growing more worried that Canada's federal election on Monday could result in a deadlock that hampers Ottawa's response to the pandemic.

-(Compiled by Juliette Portala and Devika Syamnath ; Edited by Shounak Dasgupta, Robert Birsel)
+(Compiled by Veronica Snoj and Juliette Portala; Edited by Shounak Dasgupta, Robert Birsel and Marguerita Choy)

 (c) Copyright Thomson Reuters 2021.
 Click For Restrictions -